 The instrument is the same — what fills it is everything.

 Not every screen is harmful.
 Some screens are how a child learns piano, or watches a wildlife documentary.
-Some are how a child follows along with a yoga class for children.
+Some are how a child follows along with a yoga class.
 Some are how a child sees a peer their own age fold laundry and feel proud about it.

 The screen is a tool.
 A television can play a horror movie or National Geographic.
 A tablet can show a hypnotic autoplay feed, or a science experiment a child wants to try in the kitchen tomorrow morning.
 The instrument is the same.
 The choice of what fills it — is everything.

 An adult chooses what they watch.
 Nobody opens a streaming service and lets it autoplay whatever lands next for four hours straight.
 A child handed a tablet rarely gets that filter.
-And that is where most of the damage actually starts — not in the existence of the screen, but in the absence of a choice about what is on it.
+And that is where most of the damage actually starts — not in the existence of the screen, but in the absence of useful content a child can learn from.

 A simple test — does the screen lead back into life.

 Here is the simple test for any screen a child is watching.
 Bad screen time keeps a child watching.
-Good screen time makes a child want to do something after watching.
+Good screen time leaves a child wanting to do something they saw.

 If the screen ends and the child wants another video, that screen was probably consuming them.
 If the screen ends and the child wants to draw, clean, build, sing, stretch, cook, or ask a question — that screen became a bridge into real life.